DrslumpLin/OpenTca/README.md

 corresponding libraries in your VS program.
 (I build the program with Visual studio 2017 on a 64-bit Windows PC.)

-**For Linux users:**
+**For linux users:**
 you need to install all the external libraries and rebuild the program.
 Unfortunately, I have not find time to test the code in a Linux PC.

 ## 5. Sample data

-We provide two datasets for those who want to test the program, both datasets are download from Openstreetmap(OSM).
-The test area is a part of Munich, Germany.
-Please see the folder "/Test data"
+We provide two datasets for those who want to test the program, both dataset are download from Openstreetmap(OSM).
+The test area is part of Munich, Germany.

-*road_network.shp*: a shapefile of undirected road network
+A shp file of undirected road network:
-*subway_stations.shp*: a shapefile of point-based facilities
+A shp file of point-based facilities:

 ## 6. Contributors